 Kudu services tool

-- Add "scm" to the environment URL, for example https://epvscms3p60ginte.scm.azurewebsites.net/, to display information in Episerver logs available under site/wwwroot/appdata and logfiles/eventlog.
+The service tool lets you access files for the site, and display information in Episerver logs available under site/wwwroot/appdata and logfiles/eventlog.

 You might find it useful to turn on detailed ASP.NET error messages in web.config for your solution in the Integration environment, as an additional tool when debugging.